gpsuser/UCMCO5607/week8-software-protection-mechanisms.md

 This glossary covers the technical terms used in modern buffer overflow protection systems.
 Each mechanism plays a specific role in either preventing overflows or detecting them when they occur.
 The most effective protection comes from combining multiple mechanisms, as each addresses different aspects of the overflow problem.

+## A Note on 0xDEADBEEF

+0xDEADBEEF is a hexadecimal value that's commonly used as a magic number or memory marker in debugging and testing.
+Here is a break down:

+In hexadecimal (base-16):
+0xDEADBEEF

+Converting to decimal (base-10):
+3735928559

+Breaking it down by bytes:
+- DE = 222 in decimal
+- AD = 173 in decimal
+- BE = 190 in decimal
+- EF = 239 in decimal

+In ASCII text, if you try to interpret each byte as a character:
+- 0xDE - 'Þ' (latin capital letter thorn)
+- 0xAD - '­' (soft hyphen)
+- 0xBE - '¾' (vulgar fraction three quarters)
+- 0xEF - 'ï' (latin small letter i with diaeresis)

+The value 0xDEADBEEF was historically chosen because:
+1. It's easily recognizable in memory dumps
+2. The word "DEAD" is visible in the hex representation
+3. It's an unlikely value to occur randomly
+4. In binary, it has a good mix of 1s and 0s: 11011110101011011011111011101111

+In our canary example, we use it as a demonstration value, but in real-world applications, you would never use a known constant like this - you would use a random value instead.
+Using a known constant like 0xDEADBEEF would defeat the purpose of the canary since attackers would know the value they need to preserve during an overflow attack.

+Other common "magic numbers" used in debugging include:
+- 0xCAFEBABE (used in Java class files)
+- 0xFEEDFACE (used in Mach-O files)
+- 0xBAADF00D (used to mark uninitialized memory)
+- 0xDEADC0DE (used as a marker in some debugging scenarios)